CHINAKNOWLEDGE - a universal guide for China studies | HOME | About | Guestbook |

 Map Qin DynastyMap Qin Dynasty

-The dukes and kings of Qin (their homelands are signified by the green lined pattern) were among the first rulers to establish commanderies (jun 郡) in their territory as administratorial unit, instead of enfeoffing marquis and barons.
-When King Ying Zheng unified China, he dissolved the old feudal kingdoms and established commanderies (names in black) in the whole territory of China.
-Some of them, especially the lands in the south with the Yue inhabitants (Nanyue 南越, Dongyue 東越, and Minyue 閩越), were incorporated for the first time into the realm of China.
-The capital was Xianyang 咸陽 in modern Shaanxi.
+The dukes and kings of the Zhou period 周 (11th cent.-221 BCE) state of Qin 秦 (in the map signified by the green lined pattern) were among the first rulers to establish commanderies (jun 郡) in their territory as an administrative unit, instead of investing princes and persons that had won merits.
+When King Ying Zheng 嬴政 unified China and became the First Emperor of Qin 秦始皇帝 (r.
+246-210 BCE), he dissolved the old regional states and established commanderies (names in black) in the whole territory of China.
+Some of them, especially the lands in the south where the native tribes of the Yue 越 lived (Nanyue 南越, Dongyue 東越, and Minyue 閩越), were incorporated for the first time into the realm of China.
+The capital was Xianyang 咸陽 (modern Xianyang, Shaanxi).
 The territory near the capital (neishi 內史) was directly administered, a measure still in practice during the following dynasties.

 Center, W and S: